attilaolah/homelab/README.md

 ### 4. Start a temporary Keycloak server

 Fire up a Keycloak development server using Podman to create an initial user, `attila@dorn.haus`.
-I do this at home while NAT'ing myself to the outside world, as well as making sure my LetsEncrypt cert is still functional.
+I do this at home while NAT'ing myself to the outside world, as well as making sure my Let's Encrypt cert is still functional.

 ```
 export PASSWORD="$(pwgen -1sy 12)"